decorative image for blog on finding and fixing productino php errors

 User Reports

-It's always better to proactively catch errors in your PHP applications, rather than have them found by our users, but it happens.
+It's always better to proactively catch PHP errors in your applications, rather than have them found by our users, but it happens.
 User reports can be very helpful, especially when they’re detailed and include screenshots.

 Application Performance Monitoring Tools

 There are many performance monitoring tools available today.
 ZendHQ, New Relic, Datadog, and Sentry are just a few of them.
 These tools connect with your application to gather logs, timings, stack traces, and much more data to coalesce it all into reports with graphs.
-This is tremendously helpful in PHP application monitoring and triaging errors and general performance.
+This is tremendously helpful in PHP application monitoring and triaging PHP errors and general performance.

 Back to top